microsoft/DacFx/src/Microsoft.Build.Sql/docs/Functionality.md

 # Functionality

+> [!WARNING]
+> This article has been replaced by https://learn.microsoft.com/sql/tools/sql-database-projects/sql-database-projects and is no longer updated.
+Please refer to the new documentation for the latest information.

 In SQL projects there are several capabilities that can be specified in the `.sqlproj` file that impact the database model either at project build or deployment.
 The following sections describe some of these capabilities that are available for Microsoft.Build.Sql projects.

 |Capability|Build time validation|Included in deployment|